RoadsideThoughts

 Within North Carolina, the name Flat Creek is unique.

-Beyond North Carolina, we know of another thirteen communities that are located throughout in the United States and Canada.
+Beyond North Carolina, we know of thirteen communities that are located in the United States and Canada.
 Of these thirteen communities, twelve are located in the United States and one is in Canada.

 • Communities Elsewhere In North America ...